fm4tt0s/ssl-pooch/README.md

 ## Stamin for unreachable endpoints

+_choo choose local files..._

 There is a 'pseudo retry' function for whenever an endpoint is found unrechable, it can search for the correlated local certificate on the **_local_certs_path** - controlable by the variable **_seek_local_certs** - which should be true or false.
 Important to mention that said files should follow a specific naming pattern to be 'seen', that's the same naming convention used when exporting a certificate, like for example:

-\* SERVER
+- SERVER
     + server name and port: **google.com 443**
     + local file should be named: **google.com_443.cer**
-\* URL
+- URL
     + URL: **https://google.com/files/certificates/file**
     + local file should be named: **google.com_files_certificates_file.cert**

-If that happens, endpoint unreachable AND _seek_local_certs is 'true' AND correlated file found on _local_certs_path, a notation as 'local' will be placed on the line to indicate date was pull from a local file, example:"
+If that happens, endpoint unreachable AND _seek_local_certs is 'true' AND correlated file found on _local_certs_path, a notation as **'local'** will be placed on the line to indicate date was pull from a local file, example:"
 ```
 $ ./ssl-pooch.sh -s google.com
 Host                    | Status  | Expires     | Days